 - Users can choose when status report emails are mailed to them.

-- Easily create backup action configuration file with console-based wizard (ninjahelper).
+- Easily create a backup action configuration file with a console-based wizard (ninjahelper).

 - Works with Linux-Vservers.